 Keeping blood sugar stable is paramount for a keto diet, but you shouldn’t ignore food quality and the long-term potential effects of things like sugar alcohols.

-They don’t contain any important nutrients and may trigger unwanted digestive issues.
+They don’t contain important nutrients and may trigger unwanted digestive issues.
 More research is needed when it comes to the long-term effects of consistently high doses.

 The Takeaway on Sugar Alcohols

 Sugar alcohol is a name given to a group of very diverse compounds.
-Although there are definitely benefits to using sugar alcohols in place of sugar, there are significant downfalls a well.
+Although there are benefits to using sugar alcohols in place of sugar, there are significant downfalls a well.